benjamincrozat/legacy-blog/posts/17-php-is-dead.md

 | PrestaShop     | 0.8%                         |
 | OpenCart       | 0.8%                         |

-## The most used WordPress version in 2022
+## Most used WordPress version in 2022

 **The most used WordPress version in 2022 is version 6.**